-Thank you for your June 2, 2016 letter.
+Thank you for your August 23, 2016 letter.
 Secretary Johnson asked that I respond on his behalf.

-We are deeply saddened by the effects of the severe earthquake that recently struck Ecuador and share your concern for all those affected.
-The discretionary authority to designate a country for Temporary Protected Status (TPS) is based upon specific statutory criteria and is vested in the Secretary of Homeland Security.
-U.S. Citizenship and Immigration Services (USCIS) is the Department of Homeland Security Component principally responsible for advising the Secretary on TPS issues and implementing the program.
+We are deeply saddened by the effects of the severe earthquake that struck Ecuador in April, and we share your concern for all those affected.
+The Secretary's discretionary authority to designate a country for Temporary Protected Status (TPS) is based upon specific statutory criteria.
+U.S. Citizenship and Immigration Services (USCIS) is the Department of Homeland Security component principally responsible for advising the Secretary on TPS issues and implementing the program.